ryzenboi98/nba-stats/README.md

 ```
 ## Update a comment from a match

-The request must have the `id` of the match followed by the comment path and the `if` of the comment.
+The request must have the `id` of the match followed by the comment path and the `id` of the comment.

 ## Request